CiscoDevNet/terraform-provider-mso/website/docs/d/role.html.markdown

 # mso_role #

+!> **Deprecated** This data source is deprecated: no longer functional on Nexus Dashboard (ND) 3.2+ / NDO 4.2+ and will be removed in the next major release.

 Data source for MSO Role.
-Not supported on ND-based MSO/NDO.

 ## Example Usage ##